leleueri/argos/README.md

-enabled | `Boolean` | Specify if the sentinel is activated level | `String` | Level of the notification label | `String` | Label used into the notification *title* cversion | `Float` | The version of the cassandra node (needed to interpret the JMX notification message)
+enabled | `Boolean` | Specify if the sentinel is activated level | `String` | Level of the notification label | `String` | Label used into the notification *title*

 #### Consitency Level